metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Green Bay's ground game isn't necessarily built off the raw strength, but on lateral speed.
 The lateral quickness is what's opening lanes for these halfbacks.

 Ben is a corpse out there.
 No mobility, no accuracy, no touch.
 Get him out of there.
 Might as well experiment with your depth quarterbacks, as this is almost assuredly a lost year for the Steelers.

+Let this be a lesson that Green Bay can execute even against big underdogs.
+Also, betting on "stock low" teams aren't advisable so long as the quarterback is a massive liability.

+***

+## Buccaneers @ Patriots

+Patriot defense seriously struggling against the rushing attack.